 - Identification – A copy of valid government (federal or territorial) issued photo ID.
-The ID must include photo, signature, and expiry date.
+The ID must include photo, signature, expiry date, and be in colour.
 (Fax- is not accepted form)

 Visit http://www.pearsonvue.com/nclex to register to write the NCLEX-RN.
 It is important you provide accurate spelling of your legal name and that you correctly state the date and location you wish to write the NCLEX-RN.
 Please note, there is a $50.00 fee to make any changes once your registration is processed.
 Once your registration is processed, Pearson Vue will send you an acknowledgment email.